MicrosoftDocs/windows-dev-docs/uwp/launch-resume/create-adaptive-tiles.md

 ## Tile sizes

-Content for each tile size is individually specified in separate [TileBinding](../tiles-and-notifications/tile-schema.md#tilebinding) elements within the XML payload.
+Content for each tile size is individually specified in separate [TileBinding](tile-schema.md#tilebinding) elements within the XML payload.
 Choose the target size by setting the template attribute to one of the following values:

--   TileSmall
+- `TileSmall`
--   TileMedium
+- `TileMedium`
--   TileWide
+- `TileWide`
--   TileLarge (only for desktop)
+- `TileLarge`

 For a single tile notification XML payload, provide &lt;binding&gt; elements for each tile size that you'd like to support, as shown in this example:

 ```xml
 <tile>
   <visual>

     <binding template="TileSmall">
       <text>Small</text>
     </binding>

     <binding template="TileMedium">
       <text>Medium</text>
     </binding>

     <binding template="TileWide">
       <text>Wide</text>
     </binding>

     <binding template="TileLarge">
       <text>Large</text>
     </binding>

   </visual>
 </tile>
 ```